Corporate governance

 Website: Vision, mission and values

-QCA3 Take into account wider stakeholder and social responsibilities and their implications for long-term success.
-Annual report: ESG strategy
+QCA4 Take into account wider stakeholder interest, including social and environmental responsibilities, and their implications for long-term success.
+Annual report: ESG review

-QCA4 Embed effective risk management, considering both opportunities and threats, throughout the organisation.
-Annual report: Directors’ report
+QCA5 Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation.
+Annual report: Directors’ report, Audit Committee Report

-QCA5 Maintain the Board as a well-functioning, balanced team led by the chair.
-Annual report: Directors’ report
+QCA6 Establish and maintain the board as a well-functioning, balanced team led by the Chairman.

-QCA6 Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities.
 Annual report: Directors’ report.

+QCA7 Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities.
+Annual report: Corporate governance statement, Directors’ Report

-QCA7 Evaluate all elements of Board performance based on clear and relevant objectives, seeking continuous improvement.
+QCA8 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.
 Website: Board Charter

-QCA10 Communicate how the company is governed by maintaining a dialogue with shareholders and other relevant stakeholders.
-Annual report: Audit Committee report and Directors’ report
+QCA10 Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.
+Annual report: Directors’ Report, Audit committee Report

 Website: Announcements